-- 1. In portrait mode, swipe right across the upper part of the screen until you see the + Plus icon.
-In landscape mode, swipe right from the left side of your screen - 2.
-Touch the + Plus icon.
-If prompted, enter your PIN, pattern, or password. - A set of the available widgets appears.
-Apps that support lock screen widgets can add their own widgets to this set. - 3.
+- Swipe left from the right edge of the screen until you see the

+Plus icon. - Touch the + Plus icon.
+If prompted, enter your PIN, pattern, or password.
+A list of widgets appears.
+Apps that support lock screen widgets can add their own widgets to this list. - 3.
 Touch the widget you want to add.

 You can add up to five widgets to your lock screen.
-To move between them, swipe across the top of the screen in portrait mode, or across the left side of the screen in landscape mode.
+To move between them, swipe between screens.